Stained Cabinetry for your Kitchen Remodel

 “To keep a more timeless look, opt for clean lines instead of a raised panel or an arch,” said Jennifer.
 “However, while the door style is simple, you can have fun with the hardware.
 Consider selecting a brushed gold, matte black or oil rubbed bronze.”

 Have mixed feelings about a stain?
-From an aesthetic perspective, consider missing and matching painted and stained cabinetry together.
+From an aesthetic perspective, consider mixing and matching painted and stained cabinetry together.